pietrobraione/sushi/README.md

 where `<classpath>` and `<nativeLibraryPath>` must be set according to the indications of the previous section.
 If you launch SUSHI without options it will print a help screen that lists all the available options.
 The indispensable ones, that you *must* set in order for SUSHI to work, are:

 * `-java8_home`: the path to the home directory of a Java 8 full JDK setup, in case the default JDK installed on the deploy platform should be overridden.
 If this parameter is not provided, TARDIS will try with the default JDK installed on the deploy platform.
-* `-evosuite`: the path to one of the two EvoSuite jar files contained in the `evosuite/` folder.
-Use `evosuite-shaded-1.0.6-SNAPSHOT.jar` if you activate the option `-use_mosa`, otherwise use `evosuite-shaded-1.0.3.jar`.
+* `-evosuite`: the path to the EvoSuite jar file contained in the `evosuite/` folder.
-* `-use_mosa`: configures EvoSuite to use a multi-objective search algorithm (MOSA).
-You usually want this option to be active, since it makes SUSHI faster in most cases.
 * `-jbse_lib`: this must be set to the path of the JBSE jar file from the `jbse/build/libs` directory.
 It must be the same you put in the classpath.
 If you chose to deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-sushi_lib`: this must be set to the path of the SUSHI-Lib jar file from the `runtime/build/libs` directory.
 If you chose to deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar, set this option to point to it.
 * `-z3`:  the path to the Z3 binary.